-We believe that achieving systemic change is a critical component of a holistic worker justice agenda and that reform of our nation’s immigration system is an essential compontent of acheiving justice for all low-wage workers.
+We believe that achieving systemic change is necessary to a holistic worker justice agenda and that reform of our nation’s immigration system is an essential component of achieving justice for all low-wage workers.
 WJCNY has been a driving force in upstate New York on local, state, and federal campaigns to improve standards for low-wage workers, including efforts to increase wage rates and eliminate wage theft, provide equal access to identification for immigrant residents, and advocate for the rights of workers in specific industries that lack adequate protections.

 - Advocating for OSHA to the launch a Local Emphasis Program (LEP) targeting dairy farms throughout New York State in response to the high number of deaths and accidents related to unsafe working conditions for dairy farmworkers

 - Helping to spearhead, expand, and steer the New York State Coalition to Increase the Minimum Wage that led to passage legislation that will raise the minimum wage in New York State incrementally to $9/hour

 - Serving as the primary upstate liaison to New York State Department of Labor to enhance enforcement of basic labor standards and achieving reform of the former “Rural Representatives” system to the new Agricultural Specialists program and the Labor Standards Division

 - Enhancing language access policies statewide for immigrant victims of domestic violence

 - Providing leadership in the formation of the Upstate Workers’ Center Alliance, a new coalition of worker centers and worker advocacy organizations in Upstate New York

 New York State Legislative and Administrative Priorities for 2013

 - Increase the state minimum wage to no less than $9.00/hour plus indexing to account for inflation.
 Ensure that the last-minute loophole carving out tipped workers and the proposed tax credit for employers of youth workers are eliminated from the budget deal.